TriveniH/skill-yahoo-stocks/README.md

 # Skill Example

 This Sinatra app is an example of an AneedA skill.
-It connects to the Yelp API to search.
+It connects to the Yelp search API.

 <br>
-**How to set up and deploy:**
+**How to set up and deploy**

 First, set up your Yelp account:

 1. Visit https://www.yelp.com
-Register for an account and activate via email.
+Register for an account and click on the activation email.
 2. Visit https://www.yelp.com/developers/api_console

 ![Create Key](https://github.com/iAmPlus/skills-template-sinatra/blob/master/images/create_key.png?raw=true)